 On the scenery front, Australia has some truly impressive and vast landscapes.
 Ayers Rock, the Great Barrier Reef, the Twelve Apostles – you really have to see them to believe them.
 But they can be quite far apart and expensive to get to.

-New Zealand (scenery)
+New Zealand (Scenery)

 Whilst New Zealand has some solid nightlife options, what’s more impressive is it being home to the world’s largest dark sky reserve.
-Here, light pollution is so low you can see unrivaled views of the Milky Way galaxy and the Southern Lights.
+Here, light pollution is so low you can see unrivalled views of the Milky Way galaxy and the Southern Lights.

 Someone once described New Zealand as the place geologers go when they die (heaven).
 It has dramatically different landscapes and geological wonders often within a short driving distance.
 Imagine passing through a desolate desert and an hour later finding yourself in an ancient rainforest.
 No jokes.